How to Convert PowerPoint to PDF Without Breaking the Layout

 PowerPoint presentations are great for building and editing slides, but they're not always reliable for sharing.
 When you send a PPTX file, the recipient needs PowerPoint or a compatible app to open it properly.
 Fonts that aren't installed on their machine will be substituted.
 Slide spacing can shift.
 Animations and transitions obviously don't apply to a static viewing context.
 The presentation you carefully designed may look completely different on someone else's screen.

-Converting your PowerPoint file to PDF solves all of this.
 The PPT to PDF converter on PDF Linx creates a stable, shareable PDF where each slide is preserved exactly as you designed it — fonts, colors, images, layout, and spacing all intact.
+It works directly in your browser with no software installation required.

 Why PDF Is the Best Format for Sharing Presentations